-3. Education programs for farmers and livestock breeders to encourage the increase of livestock genetic diversity so that animals will be breed with the characteristics that will enable them to thrive in different conditions.
+3. Education programs for farmers and livestock breeders to encourage the increase of livestock genetic diversity so that animals will be bred with the characteristics that will enable them to thrive in different conditions.

 4. Research and education that assists and encourages farmers to minimize the use of chemicals and control farm runoff.

 5. The use of appropriate vegetative filter strips to reduce erosion and protect surface and groundwater from contamination.

 6. The use of sound crop rotation practices, integrated pest management, soil enhancement, organic enrichment, and intercropping in agricultural production.